 During a claim, it will be up to your side of the case to prove the defendant guilty of medical malpractice.
 Most plaintiffs need attorneys to help them prove their cases.
 This is a complicated practice area with many rules and regulations in Texas.
 You may need proof such as eyewitness testimony, expert opinions and medical records.
 Proving negligence during a medical malpractice claim takes four main elements: the four Ds.

 Proving the four Ds during a medical malpractice suit in Texas may take hiring a medical expert to testify as to the defendant’s duties of care and alleged breach of that duty during a patient’s care.
 If you believe you have evidence of the four Ds, you may have all the signs of a medical malpractice lawsuit.
-Contact an injury attorney in Texas to help you determine if you have a case.
+Contact an experienced Dallas injury attorney to help you determine if you have a case.
 If so, your lawyer can help you demonstrate duty, breach of duty, causation and damages through a preponderance of the evidence.
 A successful malpractice suit could pay you for losses such as hospital bills, lost wages, legal fees, physical pain and emotional distress.